Chadstone

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Chadstone has 29 active public transport stops, all of which are bus stops.
-These stops are served by 7 different routes that together facilitate 1,314 weekly passenger trips.
-The transport system in Chadstone is rated as good, with residents on average located 253 meters from the nearest stop.
+These stops are served by seven different routes that together facilitate 1,314 weekly passenger trips.
+Transport accessibility in the area is rated as good, with residents typically located 253 meters from their nearest transport stop.
+The majority of Chadstone's residents commute outward, primarily using cars (80%), while 11% use trains.
+On average, there are 1.2 vehicles per dwelling.
+According to the 2021 Census, a high proportion of residents work from home (37.3%), which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport